Jang-woo-AnnaSoft/execution-state-preflight/README.md

 ## Composition

+Apply this only to irreversible actions.
+Not everything has to be in place.

 Not every deployment needs all three checklists.
 Immediate execution only, a single tool, no user conditions to check — take the part that matches.
 If the agent and the tool have the same owner, the per-tool list goes in the slot where the MCP input schema would be.

+Gate 1 is often better handled as a principle given to the model than as code here — see the essay on what can live as a principle and what has to live in code.
+Asking the user is handled by built-in functionality in most agent frameworks now.
+Much of the rest of this file exists to make the structure explicit; the part that actually has to be code is `lookupField`.

 The two gates split cleanly — they share only `fixed`, `action_key`, and `phase`, and their hooks don't overlap.
 Turning either one into a general-purpose module for LangGraph or similar is welcome.